mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-03-rethinkdb-chat-graphql.md

 ### Create a GraphQL schema

-The main logic of the server resides in defining the GraphQL types and implement their resolvers.
+The main logic of the server resides in defining the GraphQL types and implementing their resolvers.
 We need to be able to preform three different actions, namely

 - Query chat messages in a room